The Middle Space: An Answer to the Polarity Pandemic

-Case in point, last August, when many basketball teams were kneeling in protest against racial injustice at the hands of police, a beautiful moment was captured.
+Case in point, in August 2020, when many basketball teams were kneeling in protest against racial injustice at the hands of police, a beautiful moment was captured.
 This photo was taken of teammates — some who kneeled in protest over inequality while others stood for their military/police family members.
 YET they held hands in unity out of love and respect for BOTH sides.

 That is the middle space.

 The middle space gives room for your side AND my side.
 It says both are valid because each of us is valid.
 Our views are valid.
 Our experiences are valid.
 Our feelings are valid.
 And therefore we can agree to disagree and make space for both.

 I get it, this is lofty thinking.
 But I’m not backing down.

 Meeting in the middle space requires love.
 It requires respect.
 AND it requires the heart of the individual to seek solutions for the collective vs. their own.